jkougoulos/9to5tail/README.md

 # -> delimiter.
 Note: this delimiter and the next charaters can be used only if Easter support is activated, meaning DateTime::Event::Easter is installed in your system
 WE -> Wester Easter
 -  -> minus (or + for days after Easter.
 Easter Sunday is WE+000 )
-100 -> 100 days... aka the date of the report is 100 days before western (eg Catholic) Easter
+100 -> 100 days... aka the date of the report is 100 days before western (eg Catholic) Easter.
+The number of days is always 3 digit (zero pad left).
 # -> delimiter
 EE -> Eastern Easter
 -  -> minus (or + for days after Easter.
 Easter Sunday is EE+000 )
-100 -> 100 days... aka the date of the report is 100 days before eastern (eg Orthodox) Easter
+100 -> 100 days... aka the date of the report is 100 days before eastern (eg Orthodox) Easter.
+The number of days is always a 3 digit (zero pad left).
 ```

 If no recipient can be reached, the report will be preserved until someone is available.